denis-berthier/CSP-Rules-Examples/README.md

 ## 5. LatinRules and LatinSquares examples<br>
 All the classical Latin Square examples come from http://forum.enjoysudoku.com/latin-squares-and-latin-square-puzzles-t36895.html, where more examples can be found.<br>
 I've chosen the first four because they have large Subsets (size 3 or 4) and the last two because they are very difficult.<br>
-See also the examples for the Pandiagonal variant, chosen because they have "diagonal" Subsets.
+As for the examples for the Pandiagonal variant, theyy have been chosen because they have "diagonal" and "anti-diagonal" Subsets.

 <br><br>